Docker

 - The

-and adds them to the filesystem of the image at the path<dest>
+ADDinstruction copies new files, directories or remote file URLs from<src>and adds them to the filesystem of the image at the path<dest>. - The

-and adds them to the filesystem of the container at the path<dest>
+COPYinstruction copies new files or directories from<src>and adds them to the filesystem of the container at the path<dest>.

 - The